 iv) Highest individual batting score in one innings

 vi) Best all-rounder

 ix) Best Umpire

-In all cases participation in a minimum of 9 completed league matches.
-Only league match performance to be taken into consideration to qualify for any of the above categories.
+In all cases a player is required to have played in a minimum of 9 completed league matches.
+Only league match performances are to be considered to qualify for any of the above categories.
 There are separate prizes for all sections.

 24. Discipline.
 Every person, member club and their spectators should try to promote the league by:-

 i) Acting in a gentlemanly fashion on field.